How to Create an Eco-Friendly Lawn (That's Easier to Maintain!)

 Bonus Tip!
 Clover is a great way to help a lawn look better.
 Best of all, it grows easily and is resistant to insects.
 It also chokes out weeds, which means there will be no need to use any sort of pesticides or weed killers.

-Step Five to an Eco-friendly Lawn- Use Trees to Save Energy
+Step Five- Use Trees to Save Energy

 Get this, you can save energy in your home by placing trees strategically in the lawn.